xingjianleng/DBGA/README.md

   --help                  Show this message and exit.
 ```

-Or, DBGA can be used directly as a Python package as shown in [Example Usage](#Example Usage) below.
+Or, DBGA can be used directly as a Python package shown in [Example Usage](#Example Usage) below.

 ## Example Usage